Top 8 Diabetes-Friendly Fruits | You Can Eat More of

 Other diabetes-friendly fruits

-A person with diabetes can also eat most other common fruits, like, apricot, avocado, banana, cantaloupe, cherries, dates, grapefruits, grape, honeydew, melon, kiwi, mango, peaches, pears, watermelon.
+A person with diabetes can also eat most other common fruits, like, apricot, avocados, bananas, cantaloupes, cherries, dates, grapefruits, grapes, honeydew, melon, kiwi, mango, peaches, pears, watermelon.
 But serving for each fruit should be kept limited in his/her daily diabetic foods list.